Dental Phobia: Fear of the Dentist

 Fear of Dental Procedures

 Many of our patients say they fear dental instruments because they can trigger their gag reflex, making it difficult to breathe and causing anxiety.
 I take my time with each patient, talking through this fear and use techniques that keep my patients comfortable.
-I also understand feeling anxious or even a bit scared of some of the procedures, but a regular checkup can stop most gum and tooth problems before they start, saving you from developing a painful abscess or cavity and an expensive bill.
+I also understand feeling anxious or even a bit scared of some of the procedures, but a regular checkup can stop most gum and tooth problems before they start, saving you from developing a very uncomfortable abscess or cavity and an expensive bill.
 I will always give you several options to choose from if you need a procedure.

 We Care About Your Concerns